zac-perry/Leetcode-Solutions/Two-Pointer/README.md

 2. Opposite Direction
   - Typically used for finding pairs or comparing elements from opposite ends of the data structure.
   - Example: Two Sum -> finding two numbers that sum up to a target.
 One pointer starts at the beginning, the other at the end.

+## ones to review
+- container with most water
+- 3 sum
+- Rain water